HITECHCRIME/HC_SG122_Quickfix/README.md

 get your dopamine dopamine dopamine quick fix dopafiend quickfix

-getyourdopa mine
+get your dopamine
 get to dopamine
-getyourdopa mine aye
+get your dopamine aye

 get ya paws on treadmill
 through a mall look left
 selling bodies before souuuls
-on your right drive-by took toooooll nothing much (is) left
+on your right drive-by took toooooll nothing much is left

 headings divined from inside
 despite the inside is dead